Canadian business productivity benchmarking tool

 The tool was developed using anonymous data taken from the federal business tax returns of more than 600,000 Canadian businesses from most business sectors.
 It is the result of a partnership between BDC and Statistics Canada.

-Can I use an estimate of my data rather than pictures taken from my tax return?
+4. Can I use an estimate of my data rather than figures taken from my tax return?

 You can use an estimate from your financial statements.
 However, the results will be less precise and therefore less valid, since the data used to compare your productivity comes from federal corporate income tax returns.